GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 - `/` is a critical directory in Linux systems, it is the **root** directory
   - All other storage branches from this location, even other drives (in /mnt)
-  - If you are using WSL you will be able to use your Windows drives (c, d, etc) in /mnt
+  - If you are using WSL you will be able to use your Windows drives (c, d, etc) in /mnt (for more on WSL-specific usage see the [WSL Workshop](/WSL_Workshop))

 <br>